Female urinal: Problems with implementation

 At present, two different arrangements are currently being implemented in practice: a row arrangement (usually with a partition as a separating element), comparable to male urinals; and in individual booths or cabins, as in classic toilets.
 The main advantage compared to the classic toilet, compact space requirements, is lost with the latter design.
 With a row arrangement, the density of facilities can be increased, resulting in shorter wait times.
 However, this is not the case with the booth arrangement, in which a classic toilet bowl is simply replaced by a urinal.

 The booth solution is often proposed with the argument that female use of open urinals is socially unacceptable and associated with embarrassment.
-However, urination while in the company of others can be a problem for some males as well.
+However, urination while in the company of others can be a problem for some men as well.
 There is always the possibility to switch to a classical toilet stall if the use of urinals is associated with shame (e.g. in the case of paruresis).

 Unisex urinals (#2) may be used by both men and women, by combining features of female- (#1) and male- (#3) only urinals.